pantheon-systems/documentation/source/content/relaunch.md

 ### Why do I need to lower my DNS TTL?

-DNS records propagate across many different servers and aren't refreshed until the record on *each server* up the tree expires.
+DNS records propagate across many different servers and aren't refreshed until the record on *each server* expires.
 This means that a record with a 24 hour TTL can take several days to be updated across DNS servers globally.
-That's why we recommend lowering the TTL well before a site relaunch.
+We recommend lowering the TTL before a site relaunch.

 Best practices during normal operation (e.g. not during a site relaunch) suggest a longer TTL (for example, 86400 seconds, or one day) because a long TTL helps reduce the number of DNS lookups that visitors' browsers need to perform.
 During a site relaunch, a long TTL can extend the time frame that return visitors are pointed to the old site, while new visitors are pointed to the new site.